Arsenal news: Gunners confirm Edu appointment as new technical director | Goal.com

 "We have a strong squad and some very talented young players with fantastic people at every level.
 I’m looking forward to helping make a difference."

-The move comes after the former midfielder left his role with the Brazil national team, where he was general co-ordinator, following his nation's Copa America triumph, with Juninho having now been confirmed as his replacemement.
+The move comes after the former midfielder left his role as general coordinator with the Brazil national team following his nation's Copa America triumph, with Juninho having now been confirmed as his replacement.

 Edu becomes the first person to take up the role of technical director at the Emirates Stadium, with the club confirming that their former player, who made 127 appearances during five seasons as a Gunner, will be joining them on their pre-season tour of the USA on Thursday.